PG Diploma (Postgraduate Diploma) Postgraduate Dental StudiesFind a programme

 There are one to two compulsory study days per unit, usually held on Fridays or Saturdays.
 These cover areas that do not lend themselves well to distance learning, such as hands-on sessions.

-Applicants must hold the BDS or other approved dental qualification and have been qualified for at least one year.
+Applicants must hold a registerable dental qualification and have been qualified for at least one year.
 Students must be eligible for, or registered with, the General Dental Council or other recognised registration.
+Registered dental hygienists and therapists will be accepted on to units that cover areas within their scope of practice.

-For the Postgraduate Diploma: applicants must hold the Postgraduate Certificate in Postgraduate Dental Studies or equivalent qualification as well as be eligible for, or registered with, the General Dental Council or other recognised registration.
-Recognition of Prior (Certified/Experiential) Learning would be considered.
+For the Postgraduate Diploma: applicants must hold the Postgraduate Certificate in Postgraduate Dental Studies and be eligible for, or registered with, the General Dental Council or other recognised registration.
+Recognition of Prior (certified/experiential) Learning would be considered.

-For the MSc: applicants must hold the Postgraduate Diploma in Postgraduate Dental Studies or equivalent qualification, as well as be eligible for, or registered with, the General Dental Council or other recognised registration.
-Recognition of Prior (Certified/Experiential) Learning would be considered.
+For the MSc: applicants must hold the Postgraduate Diploma in Postgraduate Dental Studies and be eligible for, or registered with, the General Dental Council or other recognised registration.
+Recognition of Prior (certified/experiential) Learning would be considered.

 See international equivalent qualifications on the International Office website.

 The aim of this programme is to inform and enhance the current practice of busy dental practitioners.
-In future some of the units may be helpful for gaining a contract with the NHS to provide clinical services as a Dentist with Special Interests or Dentists with Extended Services, which may be introduced in England.
+In future, some of the units may be helpful for gaining a contract with the NHS to provide clinical services at Tier 2 level, which may be introduced in England.

 Students on the occasional route can start in January or April.
 The closing date for application will be two weeks before the study days in those months.